DragonMinded/PyStreaming/README.md

 ```

 There are a few things you wil want to modify in this file.
 For starters, if you
 aren't using DNS, get rid of the `server_name` entry.
-If you are, make
+If you are, make sure this
-sure this setting matches your domain name.
-Next, its important that the port in
+setting matches your domain name.
+Next, its important that the port in both
-both `proxy_pass` settings matches the port you ran your `pystreaming.py` script with.
+`proxy_pass` settings matches the port you ran your `pystreaming.py` script with.
 This should match the port in your `nginx.conf` as well.
 Finally, make sure the
 directory you chose to put HLS files in matches the `root` option. nginx is a bit
 weird here, since `/hls` is a subdirectory, you give it the parent of the option
 you specified in your `nginx.conf` and `config.yaml` files.
-So if you chose `/path/to/hls`
+So if you chose
-as your HLS file location, you would put `/path/to` in the `root` option above.
-Make
+`/path/to/hls` as your HLS file location, you would put `/path/to` in the `root`
-sure that the directory you chose is readable/writeable by both the nginx user
+option above.
+Make sure that the directory you chose is readable/writeable by both
-and the user you are running `pystreaming.py` under.
+the nginx user and the user you are running `pystreaming.py` under.

+Note that this example shows how to set up a non-HTTPS site which is completely
+un-encrypted.
+This isn't generally considered to be a good idea anymore, so it is
+recommended that you eventually set up SSL by obtaining certificates from
+[https://letsencrypt.org/](https://letsencrypt.org/) or another cert provider.
+Then, you can change your nginx configuration to instead listen for SSL traffic
+on port 443 with the certs you've obtained.

-Once you set this up, you will want to run `pystreaming.py` again, this time with a slightly
+Once you set this up, you will want to run `pystreaming.py` again, this time with
-different set of arguments:
+a slightly different set of arguments:

 ```